tier61wro/Duolingo/README.md

 [![Coverage Status](https://coveralls.io/repos/github/KartikTalwar/Duolingo/badge.svg?branch=master)](https://coveralls.io/github/KartikTalwar/Duolingo?branch=master)
 [![PyPI version fury.io](https://badge.fury.io/py/duolingo-api.svg)](https://pypi.python.org/pypi/duolingo-api/)

 Unofficial Duolingo API Written in Python.

-This is mostly a collection of functions that give you common data directly from the API resource dictionary.
-More methods to come.
+This is my fork of the main repository.
+In this fork, I've implemented a fix for an issue that was causing an authorization token retrieval error.
+This issue had been making the library unusable, but with my fix, I've managed to restore its functionality.
+Please note that while this fix is working at the moment, I can't guarantee its longevity due to possible future changes in Duolingo's API.

+Best regards,
+Alex

 ##### TODO